Scottish Premiership: Will Celtic or Rangers win title? Who will finish in top six? How will relegation battle go?

-Celtic lead defending champions Rangers by three points after both clubs drew at the weekend - in a title race that could go into the final rounds of the season.
+Celtic lead defending champions Rangers by three points in a title race that could go into the final rounds of the season.

-Hearts remain in pole position to finish third after victory at St Mirren, however, fourth to 10th are separated by just five points as clubs battle for European football and a top-six spot.
+Hearts remain in pole position to finish third after back-to-back wins, however, fourth to 10th are separated by just five points as clubs battle for European football and a top-six spot.

-At the bottom, there are two points between Dundee who are at the foot of the table and St Johnstone, while Ross County are now seven points clear of Callum Davidson's side.
+At the bottom, there's just one point between Dundee who are at the foot of the table and St Johnstone, while those above are now nine points clear of Callum Davidson's side.

 Here, we assess the main battles from across the top flight and look at the fixtures that matter until the end of the season...

-Rangers returned from the winter break with a six-point advantage over Celtic, however, Ange Postecoglou's side are now three points ahead of their rivals with 10 games to go.
+Rangers returned from the winter break with a six-point advantage over Celtic, however, Ange Postecoglou's side are now three points ahead of their rivals with nine games to go.

-Their rivals, however, continue to struggle.
-Giovanni van Bronckhorst's have picked up just 13 points from a possible 24 since the season resumed and are now four away games without victory in the league, a run Rangers will be keen to halt at St Johnstone on March 2, live on Sky Sports.
+Their rivals, however, have struggled for consistency since Boxing Day.
+Giovanni van Bronckhorst's side have picked up just 16 points from a possible 27 since the season resumed.

 The pride of being crowned champions will be more than enough for the fans, but this season's Premiership title comes with an even bigger prize.
 A place in the Champions League is all but guaranteed.
 With that comes a cash injection of £30m and rising.